Authorities announce 2nd coronavirus death in US

 This story has been corrected to reflect that the hospitalized patient in Rhode Island is a man, not a woman, who traveled to Italy in February.

 Flaccus reported from Portland, Oregon.
-AP writer Darlene Superville in Washington contributed.
+AP writer Darlene Superville in Washington and Chris Grygiel in Seattle contributed.